QloudNetwork/qloud-integrations/README.md

 [Qloud](https://qloud.network) is a proxy based authentication solution.
 It allows you to easily add various authentication options, like email/password login, and social logins like Google, GitHub etc. to your Web application.

 This repository contains various integration libraries for Qloud.
-The libraries check the validity of the JWT token sent by the Qloud proxies and offers some options how to deal with missing JWTs.
+The libraries check the validity of the JSON Web Token sent by the Qloud proxies and offers some options how to deal with missing JWTs.

 Please check [our Qloud documentation](https://docs.qloud.network/category/integration-libraries) for more information.